hyper63/docs/CONTRIBUTING.md

-# Contributing to the Cookbook
+# Contributing to the Docs

 👍🎉First off, thanks for taking the time to contribute🎉👍